Pope convalescing in hospital after intestinal surgery

 Twice daily updates on Pope Francis’ condition are expected to be issued by the Vatican, with the first coming later Monday morning.

 The Vatican said late Sunday that Francis, 84, responded well to the surgery on the lower part of his colon.

+But it didn’t say just what the surgery entailed or how long it lasted.

 Francis had developed a diverticular stenosis, or narrowing, of the sigmoid portion of the large intestine.